aleksi-kangas/terrace-heating-backend/Readme.md

 ## Features
 The features of the Express.js backend include:
-- Periodical querying of *Lämpöässä* (TODO MODEL) heat-pump values via ModBus TCP connection.
+- Periodical querying of *Lämpöässä* (Vmi 9) heat-pump values via ModBus TCP connection.
 - Data is securely stored in MongoDB Cloud.
 - Offering semi real-time data for clients via Socket.io.
 - Simplified REST API providing a frontend means for displaying the heat-pump data.